SpeakerDecision

 Center Channel 68-28k Hz 87 dB8Ω 1 x 5.25"

-What size of room is the KEF Q750 and KEF Q350 speakers good for?
+What size room are the KEF Q750 and KEF Q350 speakers good for?

 Listening Environment KEF Q750 KEF Q350